percona/pmm/docs/using/platform/dbaas.md

         —zones=us-west-2a,us-west-2b \
         --kubeconfig <PATH_TO_KUBECONFIG>

-2. After your EKS cluster is up you need to install the PXC and PSMDB operators in.
-This is done the following way:
+2. When your EKS cluster is up, install the PXC and PSMDB operators:

     ```sh
     # Prepare a base64 encoded values for user and pass with administrator privileges to pmm-server (DBaaS)